johnperry/FlightLog/README.md

 The FlightLogPrinter program prints the flights in the FlightLog.xml file, so before printing, make sure you save the database.

-Note: The installer includes the version of the FAA airports database thast was current at the time the installer was built.
+Note: The installer includes the version of the FAA airports database that was current at the time the installer was built.
 If you want to update to a newer version, go to:

 https://www.faa.gov/air_traffic/flight_info/aeronav/aero_data/NASR_Subscription/